Bolivian Ram Cichlid Care Guide for Beginners

 Feeding and Diet

-Bolivian Rams are omnivores with a preference for meaty foods.
+Bolivian Rams are omnivores, but they strongly prefer meaty foods.

 Staple Foods